 The most popular choice

-Call answering services allow you to have a professional, experienced receptionist for as little as £10 per month.
+Phone answering services allow you to have a professional, experienced receptionist for as little as £25 per month.
 This way every call is answered and managed just how you want it.

 You can choose a pay-as-you-go style virtual receptionist who will take your calls and share the caller’s details and message with you via email for you to get back to later.

-These even more virtual personal assistants for those who need a little more help.
-They can forward live call to any member of your team, take orders, book appointments, manage your inbox, and more.
+There are even virtual personal assistants for those who need a little more help.
+They can forward live calls to any member of your team, take orders, book appointments, manage your inbox, and more.

 Is the person taking your calls the right person?
-If you’re in any doubt, why not use our Virtual Receptionist free trial?
+If you’re in any doubt, why not use our virtual receptionist 1 month trial?
 That way you can trial your virtual receptionists for a month before making your decision.